leonj3813/Koncise/README.md

 ```
 will serve the application at localhost and the API endpoint at api.localhost.

+Nginx is setup to only work with https.
+New https certificates will have to be loaded using letsencrypt.

+Also Nginx is setup to use a production settings file instead of the local settings file.
+Make a new file called 'production.py' in textprocessor/setting and use local.py as a template.
+Set DEBUG=False, ALLOWED_HOSTS should be the domain name (or keep localhost), and a new SECRET_KEY value should be chosen.

 ## Usage
 The index page includes all API commands and examples for use.